migueldingli1997/PySnake/README.md

 bash run_reconfig_controls.sh
 ```

-Pay special attention to the console.
+Pay special attention to the console output (stdout) as it will guide you through the reconfiguration process.
 For each control, you may either keep the current button/s by pressing ESCAPE, or input a new list with at least one button by pressing the button/s one by one and pressing ENTER at the end to submit the list.

+If something goes wrong with the reconfiguration, a `config_default.ini` file is included and can be used to replace a bad `config.ini`.

 ### Screenshot
 ![](img/screenshot.png)